 A rare genetic defect of glycolysis causes haemolyticanaemia.
 Glycolytic intermediates close to the pyruvate kinase step accumulate, whereas pyruvate and Lactate concentrations decrease.
-Lysis of the RBCs may cause jaundice from increased Bilirubin.4.0 Conclusion
+Lysis of the RBCs may cause jaundice from increased Bilirubin.

 Two molecules of ATP molecules are produced in the glycolytic pathway.
-However, more ATP is produced when pyruvate is completely oxidized to CO_2 and H_2O in the mitochondria.
+However, more ATP is produced when pyruvate is completely oxidized to CO2 and H2O in the mitochondria.
 Regulation of glycolytic pathway is achieved through the activities of 3 enzymes that catalyze its irreversible reactions.
 The most important control element of glycolysis is the enzyme phosphofrctokinase (PFK), the enzyme catalyzing the first irreversible step unique to the pathway.
 Pyruvate has 3 fates- It may be converted to acetyl coA, ethanol or Lactate.
 Clinical conditions associated with impaired glycolysis include Lactic acidosis and Pyruvate kinase deficiency.

-- 5.0 Summary: In this unit, you have learnt about the following: - i.
+- i.
 Consumption and generation of ATP in Glycolysis - ii.
 Regulation of Glycolysis - iii.
 Clinical conditions associated with impaired Glycolysis

-- i.
-Give the gross and net ATP yield of glycolysis - ii.
-List the glycolytic regulatory enzymes and their corresponding effectors. - iii.
-Explain the fates of Pyruvate. - iv.
+- 1. Give the gross and net ATP yield of glycolysis - 2.
+List the glycolytic regulatory enzymes and their corresponding effectors. - 3.
+Explain the fates of Pyruvate. - 4.
 List and explain some disorders of Glycolytic pathway